gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 ![](img/translator.PNG)

-### Interaction Oriented Software Architecture
+### Interaction Oriented Software Architecture SlideSet 8
 - given a set of data, there are many ways to represent it
 - the modules + secrets of each method is:
   - data Module ---> (secret.Data) **ENTITY CLASS**
   - Interaction Module ----> (secret: what to present to user) **CONTROLLER CLASS**
+    - this is also called the flow control and determines communication between modules
   - module v1...5 ---> how to display v1...5 (5 modules) **BOUNDARY CLASSES**
+    - this is the view presentation that is responsible for visual/audio output
   - module other? **BOUNDARY CLASS**
-- 3 kinds of modules
+- 3 kinds of modules (above in reverse)
   - view modules
   - controller modules - Finite State Machine
   - data modules